eric-gt/auto-armor-chariot/Character Questionnaire.md

 4. Why is your character in the fight against the three [[imperial powers]]?
 Is it personal?
 Political idealism?
 Something else?
     It’s definitely a sense of idealism.
 His time in the navy showed him the horrors of empire/the monarchy and he wants to atone
 5. What is your character’s ideal vision for the nation?
 What do you want the nation to look like if the revolution is successful?
-    [[Tomoteoloma]] should be a free, independent nation.
+    [[Tomoteloma]] should be a free, independent nation.
 Its destiny should be forged by the Tomoteoloman people
 6. Did your character fight in the [[first revolution]]?
 Why or why not?
 What are your character’s opinions on the first revolution?
 Its ideals?
 How it ended?
-    He sees himself as a servant of [[Tomoteoloma]].
+    He sees himself as a servant of [[Tomoteloma]].
 The first revolution ended in success and he was content to step into the background, seeing himself as too old to be someone choosing the destiny of the island. when annexation day came he was devastated
 7. Why did your character join the second revolution?
 Why would they join a revolution that already failed once? because he believes in the cause, and thinks it’s worth dying for
 8. What was your character’s life like before the revolution?
 Were they a noble?
 Were they a peasant?
 A merchant?
 What were their opinions on the nobility?
 On the [[Amaranton Republic|Amaranton Republic’s]] influence?